walterfreeman/phys307/projects/project1.md

 $$ \int_{-\infty}^\infty\, e^{-x^2}\, dx. $$

 Be intelligent about how you do this.
-You want a reasonably accurate answer, but you dont want the computer to take forever doing it.
+You want a reasonably accurate answer, but you don't want the computer to take forever doing it.
 Make sure you discuss how you handled the infinite interval.
 Do you come reasonably close to the analytic answer of $\sqrt \pi$?

 It may be helpful for you to first graph this function if you’re not familiar with it.
 (You should be able to quickly graph different functions using the code you wrote last week.)